heart1998/PaperManger/README.md

 # PaperManger
-This document is about some deep learning compilers papers
+This folder contains some papers on deep learning compilers, which are summarized as follows, and students in need can download and read them.